 Internal use only

-This form of the static implementation pattern is for a feature that is an inherent capability of a given implementation, and which is not expected to be queried by an external entity.
-The purpose of such an attribute is only internal to the 802.11 Standard; defining such an attribute makes it clear that the indication of this support is in fact only useful to the internal 802.11 entities, and in effect becomes just a shorthand formalism (and makes for easier searching, etc.) for “devices that implement XXX” for use elsewhere in the Standard.
+This form of the static implementation pattern is for a feature that is an inherent capability of a given implementation, and which is not expected to be queried and managed by an external entity.
+The purpose of such an attribute is only internal to the 802.11 Standard; defining such an attribute makes it clear that the indication of this capability of support is in fact only useful to the internal 802.11 entities, and in effect becomes just a shorthand formalism (and makes for easier searching, etc.) for “devices that implement XXX” for use elsewhere in the Standard.

 External access provided

-The intent of this form of the static implementation pattern is for a feature that is an inherent capability of a given implementation, and where it would be useful for this attribute to be queried (for support in the implementation) by an external entity.
-Such an attribute can be used within the Standard to control protocol or behaviors which are optional dependent on whether the implementation supports the feature, as well as to inform external management systems of support for the feature thus allowing such systems to manage aspects of the feature, or make other dynamic decisions within the management of the overall deployment.
+The intent of this form of the static implementation pattern is for a feature that is an inherent capability of a given implementation, and where it would be useful for this attribute to be queried (for capability of support in the implementation) by an external entity.
+Such an attribute can be used within the Standard to control protocol or behaviors that are dependent on whether the implementation is capable of support of the feature, as well as to inform external management systems of the implementation’s capability for the feature thus allowing such systems to manage aspects of the feature, or make other dynamic decisions within the management of the overall deployment.

 Form of definition and use